kkteru/reading-comprehension/README.md

 ## Getting started
 - If your machine doesn't have a GPU, change `tensorflow-gpu==1.4.1` to `tensorflow==1.4.1` in `requirement.txt`.
 - Run the startup script `./get_started.sh` to create a conda environment `squad`.
-This would download the GloVe word embeddings, download and pre-process SQuAD 1.1, SQuAD 2.0 and Adversarial suqad datasets (the AddSent version) and store them all in `data` directory.
+This would download the GloVe word embeddings, download and pre-process SQuAD 1.1, SQuAD 2.0 and Adversarial SQuAD datasets (the AddSent version) and store them all in `data` directory.
 - Activate the created environment `source activate squad`.
 The main script is `main.py`.
 Youc an check all the available

 ## Training the model